In order to read your website’s source code, right-click “view page source” or press

 Schema tells Googlebot and BingBot crawlers important information about your page.

 Same as Title Tags, you will want to check for missing, duplicate, oversized descriptions in an automated Screaming Frog audit.

-H1 tags are your page titles; it’s what people read first when they first land on your page; you want to make it compelling and descriptive, or else people will bounce and go somewhere else.
+H1 tags are your page titles; it’s what people read first when they land on your page; you want to make it compelling and descriptive, or people will bounce and go somewhere else.